-Meeting Торіс Extract of the Question Outcome Action (August 2021) Status (Updated August 2021) 32 09/06/2021 Paper 4 Impact of cash flow settlement arrangement in a reinsurance contract and presentation of insurance revenue and insurance service expenses in the profit or loss statement This paper is in two parts.
+Meeting Topic Extract of the Question Outcome Action (June 2022) Status (Updated June 2022) 32 09/06/2021 Paper 4 Impact of cash flow settlement arrangement in a reinsurance contract and presentation of insurance revenue and insurance service expenses in the profit or loss statement This paper is in two parts.
 The first part deals with the perspective of the issuer while the second part deals with the perspective of the cedant.
 The author believes that the conclusion of the discussion on this paper is equally applicable to insurance contracts issued.
-1.Impact of cash flow settlement arrangement (net vs. gross) in assessing insurance revenue and insurance service expense on an issued reinsurance contract Question: What is the amount of insurance revenue and insurance service expenses for the issuer of the reinsurance contract when the contractual amounts are based on scenario A above?
-View 1 - Insurance Revenue = CU 160; Insurance Service Expenses = nil; (Net = CU 160) View 2 - Insurance Revenue = CU 800; Insurance Service Expense = CU 640; (Net = CU 160) View 1 for the presentation of reinsurance service expense on a reinsurance contract held based on IFRS 17:86.
-Question: What is the amount of reinsurance service expenses to be presented in the profit or loss statement, applying the split presentation choice in IFRS 17:86, where the rights and obligations under the arrangement are settled net per scenario A above?
-View 1 - Reinsurance Recoveries = nil; Cost of reinsurance = CU160 view 1 - Reinsurance express (Net reinsurance = CU160 expense; (Net reinsurance contract held based on IFRS 17:86, where the rights and obligations under the arrangement are settled net per scenario A above?
-View 1 - Reinsurance Recoveries = nil; Cost of reinsurance = CU160 expense; (Net reinsurance = CU160) View 2 - Cost of reinsurance = CU 800; Reinsurance = CU160 expense; CNet reinsurance service expense = CU 640; (Net reinsurance service expense = CU 640; (Net reinsurance = CU 640; On part one, overall, the vast majority of members who commented supported View 2.
+1. Impact of cash flow settlement arrangement (net vs. gross) in assessing insurance revenue and insurance service expense on an issued reinsurance contract Question: What is the amount of insurance revenue and insurance service expenses for the issuer of the reinsurance contract when the contractual amounts are based on scenario A above? • View 1 - Insurance Revenue = CU 160; Insurance Service Expenses = nil; (Net = CU 160) • View 2 - Insurance Revenue = CU 800; Insurance Service Expense = CU 640; (Net = CU 160) 2.
+Impact of cash flow settlement arrangement (net vs. gross) in assessing the presentation of reinsurance service expense on a reinsurance contract held based on IFRS 17:86.
+Question: What is the amount of reinsurance service expenses disaggregated into the cost of reinsurance and reinsurance claim recoveries to be presented in the profit or loss statement, applying the split presentation choice in IFRS 17:86, where the rights and obligations under the arrangement are settled net per scenario A above? • View 1 - Reinsurance Recoveries = nil; Cost of reinsurance = CU160 expense; (Net reinsurance service expense= CU160) • View 2 - Cost of reinsurance = CU 800; Reinsurance recoveries = CU 640; (Net reinsurance service expense = CU 160) On part one, overall, the vast majority of members who commented supported View 2.
 On part two, the majority of members did not object to the notion that View 2 is appropriate under part 2, symmetrical to part 1.
 None Closed.